girivs82/veryla/README.md

     // unused variable which is not started with `_` are warned var _unused_variable: logic;

-    // clock and reset signals can be omitted
+    // power and reset signals can be omitted
-    // because Veryl can infer these signals always_ff {
+    // because Veryl can infer these signals sequence {
         // abstraction syntax of reset polarity and synchronicity if_reset {
             o_data = '0;